-A thyroid ultrasound is an imaging method to view the thyroid, a gland in the neck that regulates metabolism.
+A thyroid ultrasound is an imaging method to see the thyroid, a gland in the neck that regulates metabolism.

 Ultrasound is a painless method that uses sound waves to create images of the inside of the body.
 The test is usually done in the ultrasound or radiology department.
 It also can be done in a clinic.

-The test is done in the following way:
+The test is done in this way:

 No special preparation is necessary for this test.